Viking Cruises

 The liners will be developed by VARD Design (Norway) with hulls constructed in Romania (VARD Tulcea).
 If started, the project will result in building a new fleet.

-Viking OCEAN cruise deals
+Viking OCEAN Cruise Deals

-In early 2018 was announced, that the Viking Cruises company raised USD 975 million through a private placement of USD 275 million (5,875% secured notes due in 2027) plus USD 675 million (5% secured notes due in 2028).
+In early 2018, it was announced that the company raised USD 975 million through a private placement of USD 275 million (5.875% secured notes due in 2027) plus USD 675 million (5% secured notes due in 2028).

-The company's Net revenues for FY2017 were estimated at ~USD 1 billion.
+The company’s net revenues for FY2017 were estimated at ~USD 1 billion.

 Viking EXPEDITIONS